MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 ### Suggested actions

-Leaders will now be able to use the Pulse suggested action card to access the Pulse app and complete the following actions:
+You can use the Pulse suggested action card to access the Pulse app and complete the following actions:

-* Send requests for feedback to follow-up on their report results using a tailored Pulse template for the Recent Hire Insights.
+* Send feedback requests to follow up on your report results using a tailored Pulse template for the Recent Hire Insights

-* Finish drafts of open feedback requests (previously created through the Insights app Pulse card).
+* Finish drafts of open feedback requests (previously created through the Insights app Pulse card)

-* See the status of an open Pulse request following up on their report.
+* See the status of an open Pulse request following up on their report

-* Access successfully completed Pulse requests.
+* Access successfully completed Pulse requests

-The goal of this card and set of deep link actions is to enable leaders to gather more information on their Insights reports – particularly the Recent Hires Onboarding report – through a follow-up Pulse survey.
+This card and set of deep link actions lets you gather more information on Insights reports through a follow up Pulse survey, designed for the Recent Hires Onboarding report.

-#### Creating a Pulse survey
+#### Create a Pulse survey

 To create a survey from the new hire onboarding scenario page: